Renahud/devoxx-2022/content/notes/why dont you create your next application without a database.md

 What about large collections of data that don't fit in hte HEAP ?

-Possible of course, you can defin some lazy collections that will be loaded only when needed
+Possible of course, you can defin some lazy collections that will be loaded only when needed.
+Those lazy fields will be collected by the GC when he needs space, so they won't stay in memory.